-The output of the UX evaluation gives you a baseline understanding of the product’s overall experience.
+The output of the usability evaluation gives you a baseline understanding of the product’s overall experience.
 Some of the insights from the evaluation will be easy fixes; for example, UI issues like button naming conventions or call-to-action placement on a screen.
 However, other insights will require session analysis, a deeper investigation involving observation of users as they navigate the product.

 Session analysis requires software that records user behavior.
 We recommend using HotJar or FullStory since they are more user experience-focused tools.
 Once the software is installed and recording sessions, you can create user segments focused on screens and devices that you have a hunch, from the evaluation, are challenging experiences.

 You can create these segments using the filters available in your session analysis software.
 For example, on the Recordings tab in HotJar you can easily filter your site recordings by path, session, technology, behavior, and custom user attributes, along with NPS feedback and experiments using Google Optimize.